nkrkv/xod/docs/tutorial/08-constants/README.md

 ## Instructions

-1. Click on the `constant-number` node, and specify a value for the `VAL` output pin.
+1. Click on the `constant-number` node, and set the value of 1 for the `VAL` output in the Inspector.
 2. Connect the `VAL` pin with the `LUM` pin on the LED1 node.
 To do this, simply click on the `VAL` pin and then on the `LUM` pin.
 You will then see a green line connecting the two pins.
 This line is called a *link*.
-3. Do the same with the LED2 node.
+3. Make another link between the `VAL` pin and `LUM` pin on the LED2 node.
 4. Upload the patch to the Arduino.

 ![Screencast](./screencast.gif)

-Now, both LEDs are on.
-However, the value of the `LUM` pin is transferred from the `VAL` pin of the `constant-number` node.
+The both LEDs should be on.
+Now the values of the `LUM` pins of both `led` nodes are taken form the `VAL` pin of the `constant-number` node.

 The `constant-number` node transfers data to the `VAL` pin.
 You can specify the data in the Inspector.
 Try to change values of the constant and upload again.